Thinkful-Ed/js-dev-final-capstone-starter-whack-a-mole/README.md

 ## US-07: Deploying to Github

 You made it!
 You finished the first version of your game and now it's time to show it to the world so that your friends and potential employers can look at your work.
-Follow the insturctions in the *Intro to Github lesson* and deploy your game so that it becomes part of your portfolio.
+Follow the instructions in the *Intro to Github lesson* and deploy your game so that it becomes part of your portfolio.

 #### Acceptance criteria

 1. Project is deployed to Github.

 # Success Criteria

-For your project to pass, all of the following statements must be true.
+Functionality:
 - All tests are passing in Qualified.
 - The sprites appear/disappear randomly and the score is incremented when a player clicks on the sprite.
 - The game includes a timer that tells the player how many seconds they have left.
 - The game is deployed to Github.
 - The game presents some aspects of originality and creativity as specified in US-06.

+General Code Organization:
+- Minimal code duplication
+- Comments are used to describe the functions.

 # Tips